Summer Can Herald The Arrival Of Large Ant Colonies

-There are more ants in the world than any other creature on the planet – most of who keep appearing in my garden!
+Some unwelcome insect visitors may appear in numbers in our gardens as the summer goes on.
+There are more ants in the world than any other creature on the planet – most of which seem to keep appearing in my garden!

 If you prefer to use only physical means of control, repeated disturbance of ant colonies will eventually dislodge them and make them move.

 If you are suffering from ant infestations indoors, we do also have a natural control available in the form of our Crawling Insect Traps.
 These traps will catch ants, and a variety of other common indoor insect pests such as Silverfish and Cockroaches, via a universal pheromone lure which will entice the pests into the trap where they are then caught on the sticky pads within.
 The trap is completely non-toxic, and safe for use around children and pets.

 Our Crawling Insect Traps will catch ants indoors.
 The trap utilises a pheromone lure to attract ants before catching them with the sticky pads lodged within.